Kid Cudi: Impact and legacy

-A number of publications have noted Kid Cudi's impact on contemporary hip hop music since his mainstream debut in 2009.
-IBTimes writer Alex Garofaro states "Since the beginning of Cudi's career, his music has been extremely influential.
-His unique blend of dark, introspective lyrics, melancholy melody, psychedelic instrumentation and stoner cool made him a crossover sensation with rap, R&B and indie music fans alike."
+A number of publications have noted Kid Cudi's impact on contemporary hip-hop music since his mainstream debut in 2009.
 Luke Hinz of HotNewHipHop said "Cudi has inspired a generation of young artists to be unafraid to explore a wide array of emotions, and many have sought to adapt elements of Cudi's music into their own.
 Never caring to fit into the conventional boundaries of music, Cudi became a voice for those who felt unrepresented and alone."

 In a 2015 article titled "KiD CuDi – A Forgotten Influence on Psychedelic Introspection in Hip-Hop", the author wrote "Cudi helped bring about a new era of electronic, psychedelic driven production.
 And his dark, drug-riddled approach to introspection has already taken hold in the up-and-comers in the hip-hop world."
-Revolt writer Preezy Brown noted "His knack for displaying vulnerability and addressing bouts with mental health has made him an inspiration for a long list of artists including Juice WRLD, Logic, Lil Yachty, and other leaders of the new school."
+Uproxx stated "Compared to modern icons like Drake, West, and Wayne, Cudi doesn't have a boatload of sales, or a room full of accolades, but his weighty impact is reflected in adulation from the people, which is the intangible, everlasting achievement that most artists live for.
+He's one of the first artists to be unabashed about his depressive ruminations and did so in a melodically intriguing manner that progressed alternative rock aesthetics into the hip-hop world one cadence at a time."

 Eric Diep of Complex said "Cudi is an omnipresent figure in pop culture who has inspired many.
 He's a voice for young creatives who don't fit in.
 He's a therapeutic light for people who need a helping hand.
 He's a fashion icon.
 He's more than a cool cameo in television and movies, but a full-fledged actor."
-Uproxx stated "Compared to modern icons like Drake, West, and Wayne, Cudi doesn't have a boatload of sales, or a room full of accolades, but his weighty impact is reflected in adulation from the people, which is the intangible, everlasting achievement that most artists live for.
-He's one of the first artists to be unabashed about his depressive ruminations and did so in a melodically intriguing manner that progressed alternative rock aesthetics into the hip-hop world one cadence at a time."
+Revolt writer Preezy Brown noted "His knack for displaying vulnerability and addressing bouts with mental health has made him an inspiration for a long list of artists including Juice Wrld, Logic, Lil Yachty, and other leaders of the new school."